unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 ---
 # Resource Dictionaries

-All `FrameworkElement`-inheriting type and `Application` have a couple of special extensions to help you manage your resources.
+All `FrameworkElement`-inheriting types and `Application` have a couple of special extensions to help you manage your resources.

 ## Merging Resource Dictionaries